InvestLuxPro/python-file-organizer/README.md

 # Python File Organizer

-A Python script that automatically organizes files in a folder by sorting them into categories such as Images, Documents, Videos, and Audio.
+A Python automation script that organizes files in a folder into categories such as Images, Documents, Videos, and Audio.

 ## Program Screenshot